georust/assets/README.md

 # Assets

-Static assets used in documentation.
+Static assets used in GeoRust projects.

 ## File and folder structure